 The PackageHash field contains the hash of the package file.
 The hash MUST be created with the HashType and MUST match the length of that HashType.

 The CRC32 field contains the CRC32 of the package file.

+The DeviceIdentifier field contains an identification element of the home appliance.
+This field is always 62 bytes long.
+Unused bytes will be filled up with 0x00.
+Depending on the device identifier type (DIType), the length of the device identifier (DILength) information may vary.
+The following types, with length and their format are defined: